Q: How can I help?

 Q: Why the 1 page per article limit?

-[Gynvael] While reviewing/reading/writing articles for various technical IT magazines I realized that
+[Gynvael] While reviewing/reading/writing articles for various technical IT magazines, I realized that

-nowadays almost all of them are pretty long (like 10 pages in print, or 20 pages in "source" form).
+nowadays almost all of them are pretty long (like 10 pages in print, or 20 pages in the "source" form).
 The

 length is usually the result of the selected topic, author's desire to explain everything in sufficient

-detail, and lengthy well formatted code listings with verbose comments.
+detail, and lengthy well-formatted code listings with verbose comments.
 That's just how programming articles

 must be, right?

 that possible?
-Usually there just wasn't a lot of text in the article - a paragraph or two of introduction,
+Usually, there just wasn't a lot of text in the article - a paragraph or two of introduction,

 program listing.
 This required the reader to actually try to reverse-engineer the code in order to